aspose-total-cloud/Aspose.Total-Products/total/cpp/conversion/txt-to-xltx/_index.md

----title: Convert TXT to XLTX via CPP SDK in Clouddescription: Cloud APIs & SDKs to Convert TXT to XLTX.
+---title: Convert Word to XLTX, TXT to XLTX FREE Converter or CPP SDKdescription: Free Conversion of TXT to XLTX by using CPP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---